 Coat Weight: 1.
-Rollover image to view Coat Weight: 0
+Rollover image to view Coat Weight: 0 (specular only).

 This attribute is used to coat the material.
 It acts as a clear-coat layer on top of all other shading effects.
 The coating is always reflective (with the given roughness) and is assumed to be dielectric.
 Examples would be the clear-coat layer for car paint or the sheen layer for a skin material.
 For example, for an extra oily layer or wet skin.
 Other examples would be objects that have been laminated or a protective film over an aluminum cell phone.

 The Coat layer simulates a dielectric (think plastic, glass, resin/enamel, many liquids) which reflect light without tinting (save maybe some very minor polarization effects), while metals, on the other hand, tend to filter the color of whatever it is they are reflecting, even at grazing angles.
 Therefore, if what you want to render a bare metal, the Coat Weight should be 0.